yourinijsyonicon/hexagonal-template-java17-spring6-gradle/README.md

 # Hexagonal Template

-Can be used as a starting point for ports and adapters or hexaginal architecture based applications.
+This is a very limited base setup for a hexagonal structured application architecture with Spring 6 (Spring Boot 3), java 21 and gradle.

-It is free to use.
+This setup is free to use.
+Other tutorials, guides, workshops and training material is available.
+For more info, contact me at [Web](https://yourinijsyonicon.github.io/) or [LinkedIn](https://www.linkedin.com/in/youri-nijs-yonicon/)

 ## Build
 run `gradle build`